ndeet/plg_system_less/README.md

 ## Compatibility
 Joomla!
 2.5 + 3.0

-## Version 0.1 Alpha
+## Version 0.2 Alpha
-+ compiles template.less only on change
++ compiles template.less file and all imported files to template.css
 + uses caching to track changes and better performance
++ option to force compilation on each reload
++ less and css path configurable
-+ should work with J!
++ compatible with J!
 2.5 + 3.0
-- currently no configurable options (will follow asap)